saucelabs/check-my-repo/README.md

 ```

-3. Clone your fork (remember to change <your organization>)
+3. Clone your fork (remember to change "YOUR ORGANIZATION")

 ```
-git clone https://github.com/<your organization>/check-my-repo.git
+git clone https://github.com/<YOUR ORGANIZATION>/check-my-repo.git

 ```